sierrayoder24/COM-437/README.md

 ## How to use the application
 I've used Android Studio to develop this application.
 Downloading the files and running them in Android Studio will sucessfully run the application.
+To login to the app the username is "user" and password is "1234" Code is located under "master"